2019 Community-Academic Grant Awards

 2017 Community-Academic Grant Awards

-Sometimes small barriers, solvable with relatively minor amounts of funding, present major obstacles for those living in poverty.
-For many Detroit residents, these barriers prevent them from making progress toward their goals of economic self-sufficiency.Through a partnership between the Ross School of Business and Focus: HOPE, a nonprofit civil and human rights organization based in Detroit, this project team will introduce and evaluate a “Barrier Buster” pilot program that provides small grants to address these challenges.
-This new barrier buster approach is intended to promote economic self-sufficiency among low-income Detroit residents, and has the potential to inform future programming in the region and across the country.
+The project: Sometimes small barriers, solvable with relatively minor amounts of funding, present major obstacles for those living in poverty.
+For many Detroit residents, these barriers prevent them from making progress toward their goals of economic self-sufficiency.Through a partnership between the University of Michigan’s Ross School of Business and Focus: HOPE, a nonprofit civil and human rights organization based in Detroit, this project team introduced and evaluated a “Barrier Buster” pilot program that provided small financial awards to address these challenges.
+This new barrier buster approach intended to promote economic self-sufficiency among low-income Detroit residents, with the potential to inform future programming in the region and across the country.

 Michael Gordon, U-M Ross School of Business

-Julie Phenis, Focus: HOPE
+Julie Gowda, Focus: HOPE

 Debbie Fisher, Focus: HOPE

-Each year, non-payment of property taxes causes thousands of Detroit residents to lose their homes to tax foreclosure.
+The project: Each year, non-payment of property taxes causes thousands of Detroit residents to lose their homes to tax foreclosure.
 Detroit’s exceptionally high tax rate disproportionately burdens low-income residents, threatening their ability to maintain homeownership and attain long-term financial stability.
-Michigan law (MCL 211.7u) requires local governing bodies to make a Poverty Tax Exemption (PTE) available for homeowners in poverty who own and occupy their property.
+Michigan law requires local governing bodies to make a Poverty Tax Exemption (PTE) available for homeowners in poverty who own and occupy their property.
 By reducing or eliminating property taxes for low-income homeowners, this policy works to alleviate poverty by decreasing household tax burden and preventing the devastating financial consequences of property tax foreclosure.

 Roshanak Mehdipanah, U-M School of Public Health